Extractive Industries, Energy, Biofuels and Development in a Time of Climate Change

 Objectives and learning outcomes of the course

-At the end of the course, the student should be able to demonstrate:
+At the end of the module, the student should be able to demonstrate:

 - A general understanding of the phenomenon of climate change and its consequences